garbagemule/MobArena/docs/user/arena-setup.rst

 Class selection signs must have the name of the class on the first line (case-sensitive).
 The last three lines are not checked and they can have any text.

 You will not receive a confirmation message after making a new sign since MobArena does not register the creation of class selection signs.
+If you get a confirmation message, another plugin is interferring.

 Arena floor
 ===========